rex-sheridan/taklo/README.md

   - Paths never contain `:`
   - API function invocations will call custom http-request overrides
   - API function invocations that require a JSON body will attempt to serialize the body as JSON and expect a seq
-  - Adopt multimethods or protocols to allow for Open/Closed principle and Liskov substitution principle
 - Use babashka to make it command-line scriptable
 - Use graalvm-native to make command-line binary
 - Add simple text ui

 ## Usage